Published Jun 11, 2026 4 Min Read

 When updating your segmentation strategy, focus on three points: recognise what has changed, act proactively rather than waiting, and move from understanding “what” has changed to “why” it has changed.
 By analysing the forces driving shifts in your target market, you can develop predictive, actionable segmentation that supports long-term planning and decision-making.

-• Higher conversion rates: Marketing strategies that are tailored to the preferences and behaviours of specific segments are more likely to convert prospects into paying customers.
+• Increasing conversion rates: Marketing strategies tailored to individual customer segments are generally more effective at converting potential buyers into paying customers.

 5-step process to implement market segmentation